How To Regrow Green Onions In Water And Move Them Into Hydroponics

 🔪 How To Cut Your Store-Bought Onions

-Preparing the stems correctly dictates your success rate.
-If you cut them too short, the plant lacks the energy to recover.
+Preparing the stems correctly largely dictates your success rate.
+If you cut them too short, then the plant lacks the energy to recover.
 If you leave them too long, the outer layers will rot in the water.

 2. Peel away any brown or papery outer layers.